Back to School Lunches

 • Get them to help pack their lunch.
 Let them make decisions on what they want that day, based on the list and supplies you bought together.

-• Have all the packing and wrapping supplies handy and in one place – wax paper, baggies, small to medium plastic resealable containers, thermos, etc. all in the same drawer or cupboard.
+• Have all the packing and wrapping supplies handy and in one place – small to medium sized non breakable resealable containers, thermos, etc. all in the same drawer or cupboard.

 • Have cheese in the fridge – if all else fails – chunks of cheese and whole wheat crackers are a great lunch.
 Add some fruit and a carton of chocolate milk and lunch is ready to go.

-• Kids love muffins – make a double batch of whole grain muffins (see recipe below) freeze them in 1’s or 2’s depending on the age of the child.
+• Kids love muffins – make a double batch of whole grain muffins freeze them in 1’s or 2’s depending on the age of the child.
 When you are packing lunches at breakfast – pop them into their lunch kits – they will be thawed out by lunch.

 • In the case of Grade 1-4’s make the muffins in mini muffin tins.
 Three mini muffins equal 1 regular muffin.
 Little kids get intimidated with large lunches – the 3 mini muffins, even though it’s the same as 1 regular, aren’t as daunting and will get eaten.

-• Pack salads in a resealable container along with some beans and a small container of salad dressing.
+• Pack salads in a resealable container along with some beans or leftover protein like chicken, fish, or beef and a small container of salad dressing.
 They add the dressing at lunch so the salad doesn’t get soggy.
+Or pack hummus with cut up vegetables.
+I really like the new packaging option (in picture) Lunch Blox

 • When using a thermos, pour hot water into the thermos while the food is being reheated, pour out the hot water, and add the reheated food.
 This way the food will stay hotter longer.